Application of three-body stability to globular clusters: I. The stability radius: Stellar orbits in globular clusters

-The MSC requires an inner eccentricity to determine the stability for a given system.
-For the orbits inside a globular cluster this eccentricity distribution is not obvious.
-In this section a simple simulation of $N=10^4$ particles is made to estimate a realistic eccentricity distribution.
+To estimate a realistic eccentricity distribution for stars inside a globular cluster a simple simulation of $N=10^4$ particles in a non-Keplerian potential is computed.
 This number of particles was found to give sufficient resolution for the required distribution, while being computationally efficient.

 A globular cluster is modelled using a Plummer sphere with gravitational potential given by \citep{BinneyTremaine1987}